-- Use the ScrollingPad to select a channel as shown below.
+- Use the ScrollingPad to select channel as shown below.

 - · UP for next channel

-- · DOWN for previous channel
+- DOWN for previous channel

 - · RIGHT for next category

-- · LEFT for previous category
+- LEFT for previous category

-- SHIP/3D button to select station
+- SHIP/3D button to change preset station

 - Rotate the RotoKey to adjust the volume.

-- Push the RotoKey to turn off the audio.
+- Push the RotoKey to mute the audio.